aplteam/MarkAPL/Files/MarkAPL.md

 However, note that "will be ignored" will _not_ make it into the final document.

-The most important syntax is when you want to have an opening tag like a `<div>` and a corresponding `</div>` around some Markdown stuff.
+Until version 12, the most important syntax is when you want to have an opening tag like a `<div>` and a corresponding `</div>` around some Markdown stuff.
 For simplicity let's assume that it is just a paragraph with a single word: "foo" in bold.

 An HTML block must always start with either `<` or `</`: